-This new SmartTrack station on the Stouffville GO Rail Corridor will replace the existing Lawrence East Station on TTC’s Line 3, providing critical access to downtown and the rapid transit network for transit riders in the busy Lawrence East corridor.
+This new SmartTrack station on the Stouffville GO Rail Corridor will provide critical access to downtown and the rapid transit network for transit riders in the busy Lawrence East corridor.
 The station is planned to straddle Lawrence Avenue East and provide enhanced connections with buses, using stairs and escalators or elevators.
 There will be new bus stops located on the bridge deck directly above the new station platforms.
 Pedestrian and cycling access to the station will also be provided to existing neighbourhoods to the south of the new station, and new local streets are being planned to unlock the potential of the quadrant to the north-west of the station.

 - Pedestrian and cycling access to the station will be provided from both sides of the rail corridor through public realm enhancements and new connections.

 - The station will have good linkages with Lawrence Avenue East.

 - Connections are planned with local transit routes to provide good station access for transferring passengers, including the 54 Lawrence East bus .

 The City is working with Metrolinx and the TTC to create good transfer connections between TTC buses and the SmartTrack station.
 A new TTC bus stop is proposed to provide a vertical connection to the station platforms.
 A small bus facility may be incorporated into the station, underneath the overpass.

 The existing transit network within the area includes:

 - 54 Lawrence East bus